Back to search results

 Wexford, Ireland

-Extending more than 300m over the River Barrow and with a 36-metre clearance, the bridge is a key link for the surrounding communities and also for shipping navigation to the port of New Ross.
+Extending more than 300m over the River Barrow and with a 36-metre clearance, the bridge is a key link for the surrounding communities and for shipping navigation to the port of New Ross.

 Extrados bridges are noted for their lower tower heights when compared with conventional cable-stayed bridges.
 While aesthetically pleasing, such an approach puts additional demands on the materials that make up the bridge, with higher strength concretes typically required.